samuellihn/obsidian-freeview/public/Tectonic Plate Boundaries.md

 Causes pressure to build up as edges of tectonic plates lock and catch on each other

-Eventually, the pressure overcomes the locked fault, releasing the stored energy and allowing the plates to slide past eachother
+Eventually, the pressure overcomes the locked fault, releasing the stored energy and allowing the plates to slide past each other